riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

-Now we're passing along the value of the `sortDirection` parameter to the subscription via `Router.current().params.sortDirection` instead of hard-coding a value.
+The only change is that we're now passing along the value of the `sortDirection` URL parameter to the subscription via `Router.current().params.sortDirection` instead of using a hard-coded value.

 Let's update the publication to handle the parameter properly.